For those of you who were expecting this a month ago, I apologize for the delay.

 Product names, candy size, flavor, retail availability, manufacturers and even the country of origin vary over time.

-My first fix of 2012 was at CVS, which has their own brand on small expensive packages.
+My first fixes of 2012 and 2013 were at CVS, which had their own brand on small expensive packages.
 When I opened a bag, it smelled a bit too sweet.
 The candy also tasted a bit too sweet, and was too sticky.
 I quickly adjusted.
+This year CVS offers only sugar-coated gooey hearts, and cinnamon-cherry gooey hearts, not traditional JuJus.
+No thanks.

-In 2013, Rite-Aid is once again selling Jujus with the "Brach's" brand -- which now belongs to candy giant Farley's and Sathers.
+For the second consecutive year, Rite-Aid is once again selling JuJus with the "Brach's" brand -- which now belongs to candy giant Farley's and Sathers.
 F&S now supplies such vital foods as Chuckles, Jujyfruits and Jujubes.
 The product name has morphed, too.
 It's now "Jube Jel Cherry Hearts."
+It gets an A minus.
+The A grade is reserved for Krum's, which theoretically will never be equaled.

-Stop & Shop strangely has two very different offerings for 2013.
+Stop & Shop strangely had two very different offerings for 2013 but had none when I checked this year.

 Some basics: JuJu/Jube Jel Hearts' taste and texture are unique: sweeter and softer than red hot dollars, but not as sweet or slimy as Gummi bears or worms.